kevinchen27/docs/docs/dash/plotly-basics.md

 ## Install plotly

-Basic plotly gives us idea of Dash syntax and documentation
+Basic plotly gives us an idea of Dash syntax and documentation.
+Dash syntax for its graphics are built on top of plotly.
+Plotly images are saved as html files in the computer.
 <br>
 `pip install plotly==4.2.1`